Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ## Known Issues

-* The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Check on war download async task (283 retries left)." appearing many times as the WAR file downloads.
+* The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Check on war download async task (nnn retries left)." appearing many times as the WAR file downloads
+* The Tomcat access log is enabled by default and will grow in size quite quickly

 ## Troubleshooting